jacksmithxyz/how2neovim/README.md

 # how2neovim

-how2neovim is a A simple and opinionated guide on configuring and setting up Neovim from scratch.
+how2neovim is a a simple and opinionated guide on configuring and setting up Neovim from scratch.

 It is built using [Astro](https://astro.build) and [Starlight](https://starlight.astro.build).